 Cracked Battery Terminal

-I went to the local Ford dealership and bought a heavy duty truck battery cable.
+I went to the local Ford dealership and bought a heavy-duty truck battery cable.
 Since the battery itself is six years old, I decided to bring it and have it checked, and sure enough, the battery was going bad too.
-Rather than suffer through another power outage without generator, I went ahead and replaced the battery.
+Rather than suffer through another power outage without a generator, I went ahead and replaced the battery.

-Broadcasters historically have tried to remain on the air during emergency events like major storms, earthquakes and other forces of nature.
-Often times, commercial power is interrupted, and thus, the backup power generator is installed.
-Propane powered generators for medium duty (powers up to 45 KW) are popular because of the decreased environmental hazards, availability and expense of fuel, ease of maintenance and repair.
-This sized generator can run the critical loads of a studio facility or a transmitter site with TPO’s between 5 and 10 KW.
+Broadcasters historically have tried to remain on the air during emergency events like major storms, earthquakes, and other forces of nature.
+Oftentimes, commercial power is interrupted, and thus, the backup power generator is installed.
+Propane-powered generators for medium duty (power up to 45 KW) are popular because of the decreased environmental hazards, availability and expense of fuel, and ease of maintenance and repair.
+This sized generator can run the critical loads of a studio facility or a transmitter site with TPOs between 5 and 10 KW.

 Katolight 45 KW generator w/outside housing